Sales and operations planning: Planning process

 It is a tactical process with a planning horizon which covers up to 18 months, at product family level (or sku) and it is performed generally every month (or driven by events in case it is used as a tool to respond quickly to the uncertainty of the context).

-It is important to note, that while S&OP is typically viewed as a balancing of supply and demand of "goods".
-Patrick Bower wrote a seminal article on the use of S&OP in the service industry.
+It is important to note, that while S&OP is typically viewed as a balancing of supply and demand of "goods," these principles can also be applied to businesses dealing exclusively with services.

 Inputs to S&OP

 The inputs are related to the plans from the different departments involved in S&OP, including constraints and goals.
 The inputs could be: demand plans, sales/demand forecasts, demand impacts, marketing actions and sales actions, procurement and supply plan, supplier lead time, constraints from the supplier and other information, supply capacity, production and capacity plan, Inventory, work-force level, operational constraints, production lead time, flexibility, contingencies, distribution plan and distribution capacity, lead time for the delivery, transportation status, service level targets, constraints, budgets.